genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

-I recently had some time to learn a bit more about nodejs, angularjs, docker ...
+I recently had some time to learn more about nodejs, angularjs, docker ...
-I end up building a single page web app named [Plop Sync](https://plop.io/sync) wired to a REST Api.
+I ended up building a single page web app named [Plop Sync](https://plop.io/sync) wired to a REST Api.

-While building the server api, I learn a lot about building RESTfull api with nodejs, restify and mongoose.
+While building the server api, I learnt a lot about building RESTfull api with nodejs, restify and mongoose.

-With those series of article, I'll try to sum up all the good practices I learned when it comes to building a neat REST api from scratch, with nodejs.
+With those series of article, I'll try to sum up all the good practices I learnt when it comes to build a neat REST api from scratch, with nodejs.

 A simple messages REST Api
 --------------

-For those articles let's build a simple REST Api which allow to publish and list messages (kind a very basic twiter clone).
+For those articles let's build a simple REST Api which allow to publish and list messages (kind a very basic twitter clone).
 Let's keep it simple.

 First, we need to bootstrap the project :